 Savory Feta and Black Caraway Pastries are a great appetizer or snack to have around.
 Very easy to make, these pastries will win your heart in no time!
-The mild saltiness of the cheese and the aromatic with a peppery bite black caraway seeds make these pastries delicious.
+The mild saltiness of the cheese and the aromatic peppery bite of black caraway seeds make these pastries delicious.

-I wrote on the blog some while ago another recipe for pastries made with farmers cheese.
+I published on the blog some while ago another recipe for pastries made with farmer’s cheese.

-Today, I thought that you might like to try another beauty and favorite around my house, so I present you the feta and black caraway pastries.
+Today, I thought you might like to try another beautiful recipe and a favorite in my house, so I present you the pastries filled with Feta cheese and caraway.

-If you visit Romania and especially Bucharest, the capital of the country where I grew up, you will find those at every corner of the street.
+If you visit Romania and especially Bucharest, the capital of the country where I grew up, you will find small bakeries with wonderful pastries at every corner of the street.

 There are so many bakeries and pastry businesses that you cannot even imagine.

 Pretzels, savory pastries filled with cheese, meat, sausages, hot dogs, or sweet ones filled with apples, pumpkin, or farmer’s cheese, to just mention a few of them.

 There are options for everyone and for every taste.

 However, there is nothing better than homemade pastries.
 You can have them as appetizers, but they are perfect for any meal during the day.